Preserving Biodiversity (TNFD)

 short-medium

-Physical risks Acute Increase frequency and intensity of natural disasters
+Physical risk Acute Increase in natural disasters

 short-medium

-Opportunities that May Impact the Tire Business
+Opportunities that May Affect Business

-Opportunities Resource efficiency Spread of efficiency solutions
+Opportunity Resource efficiency Spread of efficiency solutions

 medeium-long